Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Introduction

-{ \it Importance}: This work takes another step in the direction of realising gates on topological-hybrid qubits and it provides a new perspective on their description.
-It demonstrates the possibility of a superconducting quantum computing architecture that is controlled using DC signals.
-A particularly important feature of our schemes for gate operation is that the one- and two-qubit gates rely on an identical physical mechanism and thus have similar operation speeds.
-In comparison, the standard for two-qubit entangling gates for traditional transmons is two orders of magnitude slower than the fastest single-qubits gates implemented through microwave driving \cite{kandala_demonstration_2021}, which typically leads to lower fidelities for two-qubit gates.
+This work provides an alternative perspective on Majorana-transmon qubits~\cite{ginossar_microwave_2014} as a standard transmon in an extended Hilbert space~\cite{thanh_le_building_2020}, enabled via coupling to the $4\pi$-periodic inductive element realized by the topological junction.
+Further, it builds towards a superconducting quantum computing architecture controlled using only DC signals.
+Another feature of our scheme for gate operation is that one- and two-qubit gates rely on an identical physical mechanism and thus have similar operation speeds.
+In comparison, the standard for two-qubit entangling gates for traditional transmons is two orders of magnitude slower than the fastest single-qubits gates implemented through microwave driving \cite{kandala_demonstration_2021}.